shbhmrzd/shbhmrzd.github.io/_posts/2025-11-21-what-helps-kafka-scale.md

-# How does kafka scale for log processing ?
+# How does Kafka scale for log processing?

+This article is also published on [LinkedIn](https://www.linkedin.com/posts/shubham-raizada_netdb-2011-activity-7397681575234170880-qyb8?utm_source=share&utm_medium=member_desktop&rcm=ACoAABJVSgcBaThXKvKVt-0GEAwQrrvaMKqorMs)

 I recently went back to reading the original Kafka white paper from 2010.

 At the time, other existing messaging solutions like IBM WebSphere MQ had transactional support that allowed an